drakkar-lig/walt-python-packages/doc/walt/doc/md/registries.md

 In their default configuration, WalT servers are configured to publish and clone images to/from the docker hub at [hub.docker.com](https://hub.docker.com/).

-The WalT development team publishes default images for various kinds of WalT nodes there:
+The WalT development team publishes default images for various kinds of WalT nodes there,
+including:
 * `waltplatform/rpi-*-default:latest`: default images for various Raspberry Pi models
 * `waltplatform/pc-x86-64-default:latest`: default image for 64-bit PCs
 * `waltplatform/pc-x86-32-default:latest`: default image for 32-bit PCs